Arbitration Definition and Process

 Arbitral proceedings are assumed to commence the day the respondent receives a request to refer a particular dispute to arbitration.
 This is, however subject to an alternate agreement to the contrary between the parties (Section 21).

 Step 5.
 Submitting Statements of Claim and Defence

-The claimant must inform the Tribunal about the facts supporting his claims, the points at issue and the relief sought.
-Consequently, the respondent must enlighten the Tribunal about his defence to such claims, unless parties have already agreed to otherwise.
+The claimant must inform the Tribunal about the facts supporting his claims, the points at issue, and the relief sought.
+Consequently, the respondent must enlighten the Tribunal about his defense to such claims, unless parties have already agreed to otherwise.

 It is incumbent on the respondent to submit a counter-claim or plead a set-off, which the Tribunal will adjudicate upon.
-Moreover, Section 23 states that the statement of claim and defence should be completed within a period of six months from the date the arbitrator/s are appointed.
+Moreover, Section 23 states that the statement of claim and defense should be completed within a period of six months from the date the arbitrator/s is appointed.